DieracDelta/DieracDelta.github.io/posts/2021-10-24-neovim-nix.md

 - Install Vim Plug, wget a gist with my vimrc config in it, and finally, `:PlugInstall`.
 - Install all the language servers I needed.
 This was the hard part, as that process differed for each language server.
 Some I grabbed off a github release, others I built manually from source as to get the most up-to-date version.

-This might take me 30 minutes overall, and is both frustrating and tedious to set up and maintain on a large scale.
+This might take me 1-2 hours overall, and is both frustrating and tedious to set up and maintain on a large scale.
+Each computer is slightly different.
 My "solution" using `nix` turns this into 20 seconds on any linux machine with 3 commands.
 Fast and easy:

 ```bash
 git clone https://github.com/DieracDelta/vimconf_talk.git